radterm/ticketeer/README.md

 A simple issue tracker webapp written in Django, modelled as a no-frills version of Jira.
 Epics are created to track particular features.
-Every issues is created under some epic.
+Every issue is created under some epic.

 ## How to run

+### The backend server

 First setup the virtualenv